dtlehrer/GitBook/using-shadow-drive/the-shadow-drive-platform/shadow-drive-cli.md

 Example: `shdw-drive undelete-file --keypair ~/.config/solana/id.json --url https://shdw-drive.genesysgo.net/abc123def456ghi789/something-important.md`

-This will undo a deletion request for the file supplied if it's within the grace period still.
+This will undo a deletion request for the file supplied if it's still within the grace period.

 NOTE: There is a grace period between when you request for your storage account to be deleted and when it's actually deleted.
 Currently it is set to be within the Solana Epoch that you requested to delete your storage account.
 For example, if you requested to delete a storage account in Solana Epoch 306, once Solana's clock reaches epoch 307, you are no longer able to undo the deletion request and your file will be available for a crank to fully process the deletion.